 Commencement is defined as approval of receipt of a clearing permit of any part of each phase.
 Completion shall be defined as approval of as-built drawings for horizontal infrastructure for that phase or sub-phase of development.
 Approval of units for purposes of this subsection should be defined as approval of construction plans for horizontal infrastructure to serve such residential units.
 The Developer may submit construction plans for future phases before the previous phase is constructed.
-Any development rights not completed during one phase may be transferred to a later phase.
+The Applicant, its successors and assigns shall be permitted to roll over into the next phaseAny development rights not completed during one phase may be transferred to a later phase constructed by the end of Phase 1.